Rescuers free 3 trapped Honduran miners, 8 still missing

 The collapse occurred in a drought-stricken region of Honduras that had been a gold mining center for Spanish colonists.
 The rise in gold prices in recent years had spurred dozens of small mines to open in the area.

-(Reporting by Gustavo Palencia in Tegucigalpa; Writing by Gabriel Stargardter; Editing by Sandra Maler & Kim Coghill)
+(Reporting by Gustavo Palencia in Tegucigalpa; Writing by Gabriel Stargardter; Editing by Sandra Maler)